-Yea Year Ended December 31, 2009 2008 2007 Bahrain government dredging revenue (in US\$ 1,000) \$126,026 \$161,254 \$106,119 Percent of foreign dredging revenue from the Bahrain government 94% 94% 76% slowed the rate of the region's infrastructure development.
+Year Ended December 3 1, 2009 2008 2007 Bahrain government dredging revenue (in US\$ 1,000) \$126,026 \$161,254 \$106,119 Percent of foreign dredging revenue from the Bahrain government 94% 94% 76%

+Revenue from foreign projects over the last three years has been concentrated in Bahrain and primarily with the government of Bahrain.
+The recent decline in oil prices and contraction in the Middle East real estate market has slowed the rate of the region's infrastructure development.
 For example, the downturn has impacted the scope of our Diyar land reclamation project.
 In the first quarter of 2009, part of the contracted backlog became an option that the customer may or may not award.
 In addition, the renegotiated contract provides longer payment terms.
 As a result of these factors, we expect revenue from this customer to decline, and if the government of Bahrain further curtails its infrastructure investment or diversifies its use of dredging vendors, our revenue from this customer could decline further.